vendidero/woocommerce-germanized/readme.txt

 = Automatic Installation =

 We recommend installing WooCommerce Germanized through the WordPress Backend.
-Please install WooCommerce before installing WC Germanized.
+Please install WooCommerce before installing our plugin.
 After the installation you may easily adapt the settings to your own needs.

 = Product specific shortcodes =